LeeIsaac1201/SunwayUniversity/PRG2104: Object-Oriented Programming - Final Assessment Project/README.md

     ```
    (Use this only for small demos: sbt handles dependencies and resources more reliably.)
 6. **Notes and troubleshooting**
 - `NoClassDefFoundError: javafx/application/Application` → JavaFX not on module-path.
-Fix by installing JavaFX and using the `--module-path`/`--add-modules` flags above or run from an IDE that bundles JavaFX.
+Fix by installing JavaFX and using the `--module-path`/`--add-modules` flags above, or run from an IDE that bundles JavaFX.
 - Images/FXML not found → ensure `src/main/resources/` contains `fxml/` and `images/` and that working directory is project root when running.
 - If file I/O fails (e.g., saving `food_items.txt`), check that the process has write permission for the data folder (consider using a `data/` folder under the project root).

+**Important:** ❗
+- This project is tested and intended to work with the above versions.
+- Using newer or older versions of Scala, sbt, JavaFX, or ScalaFX may cause build or runtime errors.

 ---